 Is this a problem?

-Yes; this will be a serious issue for storing and visualizing indicator results if you do any work in these areas.
+Yes; this will be an issue for storing and visualizing indicator results if you do work in these areas and need to identify or group information by the missing administrative divisions.

 How It Works:

-- Your team would need to provide any set of .kml files or shape files that contain the correct administrative divisions for which you need to report indicator results.
+- Your team would need to provide any set of KML files or shape files that contain the correct administrative divisions for which you need to report indicator results.
+Please see more information about KML files.
+Potential alternative sources of KML data include:

 - There are a few circumstances in which we could address this issue without needing new maps: